Reverse EZ bar Curl: Muscle Worked, Benefits & Alternate

 How To Do EZ Bar Reverse Grip Preacher Curl

-1. Setup for the EZ bar reverse grip preacher curl by adjusting the seat height of the preacher bench so that the back of your upper arms rest flat on the pads.
+- Setup for the EZ bar reverses grip preacher curl by adjusting the seat height of the preacher bench so that the back of your upper arms rest flat on the pads.

-3. Keeping your arms fixed, and only bending at the elbows, curl the weight until your forearms are at 90 degrees to the floor.
+- Curl the weight until your forearms are 90 degrees to the floor.

 Best Reverse EZ Bar Curl Alternative